DennisWYH/bloomon-solution/README.md

 The application can be interrupted and exited by Contrl C.

-# Special attention
+# Assumption
-This application is designed with the assumption that the the user will always input correctly according to the assignment instruction.
+The application assumes that user will correctly input data according to requirement.
-The input validation is not done within the scope of the code.
-It can be added if needed.
+Though input value validation methods have also been introduced for precautious reason.